LLNL/dftracer-utils/docs/source/api/index.rst

 Python API Reference
 ====================

-This section contains the Python API documentation for dftracer-utils.
+This section contains the Python API documentation for dftracer utilities.

 .. toctree::
    :maxdepth: 2